barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-traveller.markdown

 ## Situational advantages and disadvantages

-Let's say that a [glo:pc] is trying to hotwire a locked-down jump drive.
+Let's say that a [abbr:pc] is trying to hotwire a locked-down jump drive.

 Perhaps our would-be pirate has an easy time of it.
 Maybe they're